Originally published on Jun 21, 2018, last updated August 15, 2022

 Save money on alcohol treatment courses:

 Some alcohol treatment classes will require you to attend multiple sessions.
 Consider attending the required DUI education near your home or work to save costs on transportation.
+There are also online options in some states, which would allow you to save both money and commuting time.

 Restricted license application